demisto/content-docs/docs/integrations/docker.md

 Starting with Demisto 5.0, it is possible to update the docker image of a script/integration.
 Demisto 4.5 and below doesn't support updating the docker image without creating a new script/integration (v2).
 To update the docker image for Demisto 5.0 only and still generate a 4.5 version with the original 4.5 docker image, it is possible to add an additional configuration to the script/integration yaml file with the key: `dockerimage45`.
 This key should contain the docker image to use by Demisto 4.5 and below.
 When the key is present, the content creator script will generate two unified yaml files: one for Demisto 4.5 and below and one for 5.0 and above.
 For an example see: [Kafka V2 Integration](https://github.com/demisto/content/blob/master/Packs/Kafka/Integrations/Kafka_V2/Kafka_V2.yml).

 ## Updating Docker Image Automatically
+Every docker integration that utilizes one of the following images:

+- `demisto/python`
+- `demisto/python3`

-Every docker image of demisto/python or demisto/python3 are being updated automatically from time to time when a newer tag is available.
+Are being updated automatically from time to time when a newer tag is available.

 If you wish to have your docker image of the integration or script and your docker image is not demisto/python or demisto/python3, you can add the field 'autoUpdateDockerImage' to the YML field corresponding to the integration or script.
 For example, the following will update the integration 'MyIntegration' docker image: